hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/gapi/__init__.rst

 # Example tests for handling invalid input (if there are functions accepting user input):
 # Replace with actual functions and input validation if available.

-# Example test demonstrating how to test exceptions:
+# Example test demonStarting how to test exceptions:
 #  (replace with actual functions that may raise exceptions if any exist)
 # def test_function_raises_exception_on_invalid_input():
 #     with pytest.raises(ValueError) as excinfo: